Thomas originally created the Tengu platform during his PhD at Ghent University. Together with

 Michiel's role is to develop and maintain the Tengu platform.
 From his specific interest in machine learning, he optimizes the Platform to make it a better experience for the end-user.

 Sarah used to be a startup coach at the Chamber of Commerce and decided to cooperate within a startup herself.
-Sarah takes care of customer development and the deployment of marketing systems / processes for inbound lead generation.
+She takes care of customer development and the deployment of marketing systems / processes for inbound lead generation.